AIAnytime/Llama2-Medical-Chatbot/README.md

 ## Prerequisites

-Before you can start using the Langchain Medical Bot, make sure you have the following prerequisites installed on your system:
+Before you can start using the Llama2 Medical Bot, make sure you have the following prerequisites installed on your system:

 - Python 3.6 or higher
 - Required Python packages (you can install them using pip):